Updated: Friday, July 24th 2020

 Please also note that this list of courses is subject to change depending on updates from awarding bodies.

-What safety measures will be put in place for students who have needed to return this academic year?
+What safety measures have been put in place for students who have needed to return this academic year?

 We will continue to assess the situation and review our plans and safety steps for re-opening in September 2020 according to the latest government guidance.

-What do we need to do differently when the College re-opens in September 2020?
+What will students need to do differently when the College re-opens in September 2020?

-We’ve introduced a Covid-19 Student Charter that clarifies our expectations of students so that we can work together and follow social distancing rules.
+We’ve introduced Covid-19 Student Guidance that clarifies our expectations of students so that we can work together and follow social distancing rules.

 How should we travel to the College safely?